lambda-dom/trisagion/docs/readme.md

 #### A. 4.
 3. 1.
 The backtrace getter.

-With backtraces, a `ParseError` looks like
+With backtraces, a `ParseError` looks like,

 >  error -> Just error_0 -> ... -> Just error_n -> Nothing

+with `error_i` _not_ equal to a `Fail` by normalization.
 So the full backtrace is just a list of `(Typeable d, Eq d, Show d) => ParseError s d`.
 This leads to implement a getter for the backtrace as an elimination function:

 ```haskell
 getBacktrace :: forall s e a . (forall d . s -> d -> a) -> ParseError s e -> [a]